Joseph Henry Pendleton: Biography

-Joseph Henry Pendleton was born on June 2, 1860 in East Rochester, Pennsylvania which is about 25 miles NW of Pittsburgh, to Joseph Rhodes Pendleton and Martha Jane Cross.
+Joseph Henry Pendleton was born on June 2, 1860, in East Rochester, Pennsylvania, which is about 25 miles NW of Pittsburgh, to Joseph Rhodes Pendleton and Martha Jane Cross.
 He was appointed to the United States Naval Academy in 1878.
-He graduated from the Naval Academy and was appointed a second lieutenant on July 1, 1884.
+He graduated from the engineering program at the Naval Academy in 1882 and was appointed a second lieutenant on July 1, 1884.
 He was a supporter of Henry George's economic philosophy, now often known as Georgism.

 Early Marine Corps career

-His first duty was performed at the Marine Barracks, Brooklyn Navy Yard where he served from August 31, 1884 to February 7, 1885.
+His first duty was performed at the Marine Barracks, Brooklyn Navy Yard where he served from August 31, 1884, to February 7, 1885.
 From here Second Lieutenant Pendleton went to the Portsmouth Naval Shipyard in Kittery, Maine, and joined the USS Pensacola on March 20, 1885.
 On March 6, 1888, Lieutenant Pendleton reported to the Marine Barracks, Brooklyn Navy Yard.
-His next duty was at the Marine Barracks, Mare Island Naval Shipyard, California, where he served from May 24, 1889 to May 12, 1892, but between June 21 and October 14, 1891, he was on temporary detached duty on board the AL-KI, cruising the Bering Sea.
+His next duty was at the Marine Barracks, Mare Island Naval Shipyard, California, where he served from May 24, 1889, to May 12, 1892, but between June 21 and October 14, 1891, he was on temporary detached duty on board the AL-KI, cruising the Bering Sea.

 On June 28, 1891, Pendleton was promoted to the grade of first lieutenant.
-First Lieutenant Pendleton served at the Marine Barracks, Sitka, Alaska, from June 5, 1892 to June 28, 1894 and also from November 3, 1899 to March 21, 1904.
+First Lieutenant Pendleton served at the Marine Barracks, Sitka, Alaska, from June 5, 1892, to June 28, 1894, and also from November 3, 1899, to March 21, 1904.
 During the period intervening between these two tours of duty in Alaska, Lieutenant Pendleton served at Marine Barracks Washington Navy Yard, New York, Annapolis, and on board the USS Yankee.

-First Lieutenant Pendleton was promoted to captain on March 3, 1899 and to major on March 3, 1903.
+First Lieutenant Pendleton was promoted to captain on March 3, 1899, and to major on March 3, 1903.
 After being detached from the Marine Barracks, Sitka, Alaska, on March 21, 1904, Major Pendleton reported to the Marine Barracks, Mare Island, California, on April 2, 1904.
-On May 28, 1904, he joined the First Brigade of Marines in the Philippines and on April 7, 1905 reported to Olongapo City, where he served until January 27, 1906.
+On May 28, 1904, he joined the First Brigade of Marines in the Philippines and on April 7, 1905, reported to Olongapo City, where he served until January 27, 1906.

 From February 5, to July 26, 1906, Major Pendleton commanded the Marines on the Island of Guam.
-From September 29, 1906 to September 20, 1909, Major Pendleton commanded the Marine Barracks at Navy Yard Puget Sound, Bremerton, Washington.
+From September 29, 1906, to September 20, 1909, Major Pendleton commanded the Marine Barracks at Navy Yard Puget Sound, Bremerton, Washington.

 Service in Cuba and the Philippines

 On January 1, 1908, Major Pendleton was promoted to the grade of lieutenant colonel.
-Lieutenant Colonel Pendleton joined the First Brigade of Marines in the Philippines for his second tour of duty there, on November 4, 1902.
+Lieutenant Colonel Pendleton joined the First Brigade of Marines in the Philippines for his second tour of duty there, on November 4, 1908.
 He performed duty as the Commanding Officer of the First Brigade and the Post Commander, and Commanding Officer of the First Brigade and the Post Commander, and Commanding Officer of the First Regiment, at Olongapo City.
 On May 23, 1911, Lieutenant Colonel Pendleton was promoted to the grade of colonel.